Jacobventer/iot_environmental_data_pipeline/readme.md

 The system does not guarantee real-time accuracy.
 Missing or delayed data may reduce confidence, but such limitations are acceptable for an information service designed to support decision-making.

+## Operational Scenario

+This project models an environmental information service for the Kungwini municipality.

+Environmental sensors such as smoke, carbon monoxide and temperature sensors are deployed throughout the city and collect measurements at regular intervals.
+The telemetry data is processed every 6 hours in batches of 10,000 records and loaded into MongoDB.

+After processing, the system generates alerts, summaries and updates the municipal dashboard.
+City planners review the dashboard to monitor environmental conditions, identify warning sensors and review alert patterns.
+Repeated alerts from a sensor may indicate environmental conditions that require investigation.
+In these cases, maintenance or investigation teams can be sent to inspect the affected area.

+The dashboard also displays data-input health and batch-processing health so that planners can identify missing data, invalid records or failed processing before making decisions based on the results.

+## Batch Processing Strategy

+The dataset contains approximately 405,000 sensor records.
+To improve scalability and reduce memory usage, data is loaded using chunk processing.

+The pipeline processes records in batches of 10,000 rows.
+Each batch is validated before loading into MongoDB.
+Invalid records are skipped and recorded in the health outputs.

+Batch progress is tracked through `batch_status.json`, allowing the loading process to be monitored and verified.

+## Health Signals

+The dashboard provides health information for users who operate the system.

+The health indicators include:

+- MongoDB connection status
+- Failed batch count
+- Invalid record count
+- Data-input health
+- Batch-processing status
+- Last successful processing run

+These indicators help planners identify data-quality or processing problems before relying on the generated alerts and summaries.

 ## Project Structure
 iot-environmental-sensor-data-pipeline/